PEACE, WAR & REMEMBRANCE

 Price £6, 176 pages

-The book is to be published on Friday 9th November 2018, timed to coincide with the commemorations for the centenary of the end of the war.
-The book launch will take place in St James’ Church, Badsey, at 7.30 pm.
-The book will then be on general sale in The Spar, Badsey, and available online through this website.
+The book was published on Friday 9th November 2018, timed to coincide with the commemorations for the centenary of the end of the war.
+The book is on general sale in The Spar in Badsey, at The Almonry in Evesham and available online through this website.